pantry/pantry.github.io/core/extending.md

 ### Writing a Client Command

-Converting a Server Command to a Client Command requires only one change to `#receive_response`.
-Due to the fully async nature of Pantry, the CLI cannot know ahead of time how many Clients will receive a given Message.
-The Server, through which all Messages pass, will know, and thus the first response Message will contain in its body the list of client identities who will, or should, respond.
-The Command will need to handle this message as well as wait for the messages from each of the mentioned Clients before finishing.
-The pattern at its simplest looks as follows:
+Converting a Server Command to a Client Command requires one important change to `#receive_response`.
+Due to the asynchronous nature of Pantry, the CLI cannot know ahead of time how many Clients will receive a given Message.
+The Server, through which all Messages pass, will know, and first responds with a Message containing all relevant Client identities before forwarding on the Message to these Clients.
+The Command will need to handle this first response as well as wait for the responses from each of the mentioned Clients before finishing.
+The pattern looks like this:

 {% highlight ruby %}
 class TheSimplestEcho < Pantry::Command